Magnushst/aibn_bernhardt_group/README.md

 # README aibn_bernhardt_group

-Molecular Modelling of Proton Transport in Aqueous Electrolytes

-This repository contains scripts, environment configurations, and analysis results for benchmarking four state-of-the-art Machine Learning Potentials (MLPs)—AIMNet2, MACE, Orb, and SevenNet—in modelling proton transport within aqueous electrolytes (Water/Acetic Acid/Imidazole mixtures).
+Molecular Modelling of Proton Transport in Aqueous Electrolytes This repository contains the scripts, environment configurations, and analysis results for benchmarking four state-of-the-art Machine Learning Potentials (MLPs): AIMNet2, MACE, Orb, and SevenNet.
+The project evaluates their performance in modelling proton transport within aqueous electrolytes, specifically focusing on mixtures of Water, Acetic Acid, and Imidazole.

 ### Repository Structure